Landlord Q & A

 Q: Are restrictions placed on where program participants may seek housing?

 A: Program participants are initially restricted to finding housing within the geographic location that is serviced by a particular housing agency.
-HCHCD participants must rent in Harford County.
+HCHCS participants must rent in Harford County.
 In addition, the neighborhood must be one that is not subject to dangerous stairs, walks, flooding, instability, septic tank backups, poor drainage, mud slides, sewage hazards, smoke or dust, abnormal air pollution, vermin infestations, excessive accumulation of trash or fire hazards.

 Q. What are the items that most commonly cause a unit to fail inspection?